 2015 saw the game conclude with the launch of Legacy of the Void, one of our best RTS games of of the past few years, so if you want the whole experience, you will be wanting to get all three entries in the series.

 Want more?
 Here's our StarCraft II: Legacy of the Void review.

 Supreme Commander was the game that broke PCs, such were the demands it placed on processors.
 This future war robo-RTS simplifies resource management and focuses more on creating the perfect war machine.
 You start off with a single irreplaceable command unit, and from there you build factories that will churn out units to wage war on your enemies.

-It’s the sheer scale that does it – years later, Supreme Commander doesn’t so much break PCs anymore as it breaks minds.
+Nothing genre-breaking there, but it is the sheer scale that puts Supreme Commander up there with the best RTS games - years later, Supreme Commander does not so much break PCs anymore as it breaks minds.
 A player’s army can potentially reach up to 1,000 units separated out into land, sea, and air.
 You have to orchestrate a careful ballet of production, movement and attack, grinding down your opponent while keeping your command unit safe, and your factories powered and supplied so that they can create more machines of death.
-It’s brilliant and mind-boggling.
+It is brilliant and mind-boggling all at once.

-That's it, the best PC strategy games out there.
-But we almost certainly missed some of your favourites, so let us know in the comments.
+There we are, the best strategy games on PC.
+But we almost certainly missed some of your favourites, so let us know what you would pick in the comments.